-Community members, students, faculty, staff, and guests are encouraged to report all crimes and safety related incidents to campus security in a timely manner.
-To report a crime or emergency on campus, call campus security (706-880-8911) or if calling from another campus extension, dial ext.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and safety related incidents to campus safety in a timely manner.
+To report a crime or emergency on campus, call campus safety at 706-880-8911 or if calling from another campus extension, just dial ext.
 8911.
-Security Office is located in Turner 217.
+Campus Safety Office is located in Turner Hall Room# 217.

-Crimes should be reported to campus security to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate
+Crimes should be reported to campus safety to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.

 Information regarding incidents of sexual misconduct may be reported to any employee of LaGrange College.
-Employees who learn of an incident of sexual misconduct or other serious crimes (Clery Act crimes including Murder, Manslaughter, Forcible Sex Offenses, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft, Arson or Hate Crimes) are asked to report this information to campus security, the Dean of Students, or and/or the LaGrange Police Department..
+Employees who learn of an incident of sexual misconduct or other serious crimes (Clery Act crimes including Murder, Manslaughter, Forcible Sex Offenses, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft, Arson or Hate Crimes) are asked to report this information to campus safety, the Vice President for Enrollment Management and Student Experience, and/or the LaGrange Police Department.

-To report a fire or to request an ambulance for a medical emergency, call campus security (706-880-8911).
+To report a fire or to request an ambulance for a medical emergency, call campus safety (706-880-8911).
 If you do dial 911, provide accurate and complete information regarding your location and the nature of the emergency.
-It is important that your information be relayed accurately as it will enable prompt response.
+It is important that your information be relayed accurately as it will enable a prompt response.